rte-france/Grid2Op/docs/grid_graph.rst

 ========================  ================  ========================  =====================
 Type of graph             always same size  encode all observation    has flow information
 ========================  ================  ========================  =====================
-"normal graph"            no                yes                       yes "connectivity graph"      yes               no                        no "bus connectivity graph"  no                no                        no "flow bus graph"          no                no                        yes
+"energy graph"            no                almost                    yes "elements graph"          yes for nodes     yes                       yes "connectivity graph"      yes               no                        no "bus connectivity graph"  no                no                        no "flow bus graph"          no                no                        yes